[I'm still working on this page. Please leave comments, corrections, and suggestions in comment field below...]

 Turned loop transfer (same thing as Reversed or Crossed loop transfer):

 Turning or not turning a loop over while transferring it can make a huge difference to how a braid turns out.
 Doing one or the other, or mixing the two types of transfers, is how you make a braid square, flat, or divide into two braids.
 ‘Turning’ the loop means taking it off its previous finger in such a way that it gets rotated by 180 degrees (a half-turn) as it moves onto its new finger.
 This makes the upper and lower shanks of the loop switch positions.

-With bicolor loops, turning a loop over twice (ie turning it 360 degrees) is another option—it has a negligible effect on the shape of the braid compared to turning the loop once, but creates a very different color effect, since the colors of the upper and lower shanks of the loop will not switch positions.
+(1) With bicolor loops, turning a loop over twice (ie turning it 360 degrees) is another option—it has a negligible effect on the shape of the braid compared to turning the loop once, but creates a very different color effect, since the colors of the upper and lower shanks of the loop will not switch positions.
 When a loop is turned twice, its upper and lower shanks become linked around each other, instead of crossing each other, and each shank turns and goes back to the same layer of the braid where it started, instead of crossing over to the other layer of the braid.

-A different kind of linking can also be done as part of the loop transfer or loop-exchange to create interesting color effects, like borders or lengthwise stripes of color (as in the braid in my sidebar →).
+(2) A different kind of linking can also be done as part of the loop transfer or loop-exchange to create interesting color effects, like borders or lengthwise stripes of color (as in the braid in my sidebar →).
 This type of linked color-effect doesn’t require using bicolor loops.
 In this case, two loops of different colors are linked together—each shank linked separately to the equivalent shank of the other loop.
-This is done by exchanging or transferring a loop from one finger two times in immediate succession as part of one loop exchange or loop-transfer move.
+This is done by exchanging or transferring the two loops two times in immediate succession as part of one loop exchange or loop-transfer move.

 “Loop braiding” vs. “Finger loop braiding“